 6. The ring of food

 One day soon a restaurant will occupy the empty space on the north side of the Jerome L. Greene Science Center, but nothing has been announced yet.
 In the meantime, the Manhattanville campus is surrounded by a ring of great restaurants to try.

-There's Harlem's Floridita, a Cuban place that moved from its nearby original location on Broadway to 12th Avenue; Dinosaur Bar-B-Que, a chain that has even attracted the Obamas; the beer hall Bierstrasse; the "rum bar" Solomon & Kuff; the lunch spot Studebaker Cafe; and three Asian restaurants on opposite corners of 125th and Broadway.
+There's Harlem's Floridita, a Cuban place that moved from its nearby original location on Broadway to 12th Avenue; Dinosaur Bar-B-Que, a chain that has even attracted the Obamas; beer hall Bierstrasse; rum bar Solomon & Kuff; lunch spot Studebaker Cafe; and three Asian restaurants on opposite corners of 125th and Broadway.
 My favorite of those, Jin Ramen Harlem, serves excellent tonkotsu (pork bone broth) ramen and soul-warming donburi, or Japanese rice bowls (that's the braised pork belly pictured above).